donglinz/web-server/README_en.md

 # OS

-Ubuntu 14.04 and higher
+Ubuntu 14.04 or higher

 # Complier

-G++5 and higher
+G++5 or higher
 # Library dependencies

 All the lib below should be added to CMakeLists.txt